Chymyst/curryhoward/src/main/tut/Tutorial.md

 ```

+## What can we do with lambda-terms?

-There are several ways in which we can use these lambda-terms:
+There are several ways in which we can use lambda-terms:

-- print them in shorter or in longer form
+- print them in shorter or in longer form:

 ```tut
 fs(0).lambdaTerm.prettyPrint